- Map it

 The Currituck Beach Lighthouse grounds are open for exploration all year long (with occasional short interruptions).
 Visitors can stop by at any time of the year to explore and get an up-close view of the famous brick lighthouse and outlaying buildings.
 The grounds close occasionally for staff vacations and repair work.

 Seasonally, the lighthouse itself is open to visitors, who can climb the 220 steps to the top for unparalleled views of the Whalehead in Historic Corolla, the Currituck Sound, and the Atlantic Ocean.
 If you make the climb, be sure and pause at both the base of the lighthouse and the first two landings for museum quality exhibits showcasing the history of the lighthouse, the lighthouse keepers, and the giant Fresnel Lens, still in operation.

 The Currituck Beach Lighthouse is open daily for climbing from 9:00 a.m. to 5:00 p.m. from mid-March until the end of November (closed Thanksgiving Day).
-The cost to climb is inexpensive at around $10.
-Kids 0-3 years old ascend for free if they are in a carrier.
+The cost to climb is inexpensive at around $12.
+Kids must be 4 years old to climb.
 In addition, a Museum Gift Shop is also open seasonally, and features Outer Banks books, lighthouse memorabilia, clothing, and other treasures.

-The lighthouse and lighthouse grounds can also be booked for weddings, school field trips, and other special events.
-Visit the lighthouse's website for additional information on special occasions and large groups.
+The lighthouse and lighthouse grounds can also be booked for weddings, school field trips, and guided tours.
+Visit the lighthouse's website for additional information.